Pro Bono FAQs

 - What documentation is needed for verification that I have fulfilled my Pro Bono requirement?

-A Student’s pro bono experience(s) will be documented through his or her Strategy Account.
-(Strategy is the web-based career planning system used by Valpo students.)
-Students can confirm and seek approval for their pro bono positions, track their pro bono hours, and complete their final evaluations on-line in their individual Strategy accounts.
+A Student’s pro bono experience(s) will be documented through his or her Symplicity Account.
+(Symplicity is the web-based career planning system used by Valpo students.)
+Students can report their pro bono positions, provide contact information for their supervisors, track their pro bono hours, and give a brief description of their work on-line in their individual Symplicity accounts.